Pledge Toolkit

 These three steps are essential:

 1. DOCUMENT THE SIGNING: First, make the most of the moment.
-Take pictures of them signing the pledge, holding the signed pledge, and of yourselves and her holding the pledge.
+Take pictures of them signing the pledge, holding the signed pledge, and of yourselves and her holding the pledge and/or poster.
 Livestream it.
 Smile for the cameras.
 High-five each other.
 And take some pride in your accomplishment!

-2. HAVE THE CANDIDATE SIGN THE OFFICIAL FORM: Second, quickly – before the candidate forgets – ask the candidate to fill out this form.
-It should cover all the FAQs.
+2. HAVE THE CANDIDATE SIGN THE OFFICIAL FORM: Second, quickly – before the candidate forgets – ask the candidate to fill out this form

 3. LET US KNOW: Third, tell us – email us at NoToxicMoneyNC@gmail.com